inkVerb/VIP/501/Lesson-10.md

 convert "test_uploads/vipLinux-Meshtop.jpg" -resize 484x303 "vipLinux-Meshtop_484x303.jpg"
 ```

-*...This is the same syntax we use in our BASH script*
+*...See the file listed, note it in the file explorer...*

 | **52**:$